-Guidelines for Documentation of Health and Physical Disabilities
+Guidelines for Documentation of Health or Physical Disabilities

 Students who are seeking support services from Walla Walla University on the basis of a diagnosed physical disability are required to submit documentation to verify eligibility.
 All requests for accommodations will be considered, but the University will make the final determination on whether the requested accommodations are reasonable under state and federal guidelines for private universities.
 Documentation of a physical disability consists of a written report, which includes a diagnosis and medical documentation which addresses specific academic needs of the student.
 The cost and responsibility for providing this professional evaluation shall be borne by the student.

 The following guidelines are provided in the interest of assuring that the report is appropriate for documenting eligibility.
 All requests for accommodations will be considered, but the University will make the final determination on whether the requested accommodations are reasonable under state and federal guidelines for private universities.
 Documentation presented to Disabilities Support Services will remain in a private confidential file in the DSS Office.
 The DSS Coordinator is available to consult with diagnosticians regarding these guidelines.
-The letter should:

 - Be prepared by a licensed professional qualified to diagnose the medical condition or impairment (e.g. physician, audiologist, ophthalmologist, etc.).
 Additional information may be necessary from other physicians or other allied health care providers, such as but not limited to, physical therapists, occupational therapists, psychologists, speech pathologists, etc.